Welcome to Stocked.

 only on scrolling.
 Users want a fast way to navigate through the page.

-Users appreciate that the advanced filters are not taking focus away from the main search.
+Users appreciate that the advanced filters did not take focus away from the main search.

 Users are confused by the Location type filter.
 "Is this filter the same as the main page filter?
 Could this information live in one area?"